Boggart/docker-novnc-base/README.md

 # docker-novnc-base
-novnc, openbox and tigervnc on top of ubuntu cloud minimal and s6 overlay.
+easy-novnc, openbox and tigervnc on top of ubuntu cloud minimal and s6 overlay.